MridulMalvi/Smart-Data-Visualizer/README.md

 # Smart Data Visualizer

 An elegant, interactive, and fully local AI-powered data visualization dashboard.
-Upload any CSV or XLSX file, ask questions in plain English, configure charts, and get automatic AI-generated insights—all running entirely on your machine at **zero cost** with no paid API keys required.
+Upload any CSV or XLSX file, ask questions in plain English, configure charts, and get automatic AI-generated insights—all running entirely on your machine .

 ---